-- 19. Annual External Examiner Reports identify and commend practice from across the University in areas such as quality of feedback to students; thoughtful and positive alignment between learning outcomes, teaching and assessment tasks; the range of assessment styles that cater to different learning styles; the quality of project supervision; well-crafted marking criteria that offer support to students; and marking and feedback that is designed to develop student confidence.
-This feedback is shared at UEC and feeds into updated guidance and briefing materials. - 20.
-In March 2018 Council approved the University's Strategic Framework to 2025.
+- 22. In March 2018 Council approved the University's Strategic Framework to 2025.
 The Learn to Transform (Education and Students) Strategy includes key aims, actions and performance indicators that underpin the delivery of the highest possible experience for all students.
-It includes the following key elements that specifically seek to improve the quality of the student experience and outcomes:

-- A fundamental review of assessment and feedback to ensure inclusive practice, effective learning experiences and achievement of fair outcomes. - Identify gaps in BAME student achievement, the causes of gaps and the development of strategies to improve outcomes. - The effective us of learning analytics/BI to provide data in real time to inform practices and to allow for targeted interventions. - Establishment of Education Networks for staff and students to share best practice and innovation.
+It includes the following key elements that specifically seek to improve the quality of the student experience and outcomes: - A fundamental review of assessment and feedback to ensure inclusive practice, effective learning experiences and achievement of fair outcomes. - Identify gaps in BAME student achievement, the causes of gaps and the development of strategies to improve outcomes. - The effective use of learning analytics/BI to provide data in real time to inform practices and to allow for targeted interventions. - Establishment of Education Networks for staff and students to share best practice and innovation.